Sports in Pittsburgh: Hockey

 First played in Pittsburgh in 1895, ice hockey grew in popularity after the Duquesne Gardens opened in 1899.
 In 1901 the Western Pennsylvania Hockey League (WPHL), a semi-professional ice hockey league based in Pittsburgh in the early 1900s, may have been involved in the first trade involving professional hockey players.
 In 1907, the WPHL was the first league to openly hire hockey players.
 The league played its games in three Pittsburgh hockey arenas, the Gardens, the Schenley Park Casino and the Winter Garden at Exposition Hall.
 The Casino, which was destroyed by a fire in 1896, had the first artificial ice surface in North America, was the first place in Pittsburgh where organized ice hockey was played and had the most modern indoor lighting system of the time era, that consisted of 1,500 incandescent lamps, 11 arc lights and 4 white calcium lights.
 In 1905–1907, the city was represented in the International Professional Hockey League, the first fully professional hockey league, by the Pittsburgh Professionals.

 The Gardens housed the largest indoor rink in the world and was home to the city's first NHL franchise, the Pittsburgh Pirates, from 1925 to 1930.
 The Gardens also was home to the Pittsburgh Shamrocks and the Pittsburgh Yellow Jackets of the International Hockey League as well as the Pittsburgh Hornets of the American Hockey League.

 In 1961, Pittsburgh Civic Arena was constructed for use of the Pittsburgh Civic Light Opera.
 Founded, by Jack McGregor and Peter Block as part of the 1967 NHL expansion, the Pittsburgh Penguins have played home games in downtown Pittsburgh since their inception—first at the Civic Arena, and since 2010 at PPG Paints Arena.
 The Penguins won back-to-back Stanley Cup championships in 1991 and 1992.
 The franchise recorded their third Stanley Cup in 2009.
 The teams included players Mark Recchi, Kevin Stevens, Jaromír Jágr, and Mario Lemieux.
 Lemieux holds multiple franchise records and was elected to the Hockey Hall of Fame in 1997.
 He suffered from multiple injuries, including Hodgkin's lymphoma, throughout his career.
 In 1999, Lemieux purchased the Penguins and saved the franchise from bankruptcy.
 He returned to play one year later as the first player/owner of the modern era.
 The Penguins, led by top point scorers Evgeni Malkin and Sidney Crosby, returned to the Stanley Cup finals in 2008 and won the franchise's third Cup in 2009.
-The franchise recorded their fourth Stanley Cup in 2016 and their fifth Stanley Cup in 2017.
+The franchise recorded their fourth and fifth Stanley Cups consecutively in 2016 and 2017.